Somebody to Love Me (Mark Ronson & The Business Intl. song)

-"Somebody to Love Me" is the third single taken from Record Collection, the third studio album by Mark Ronson, released under the moniker Mark Ronson & The Business Intl.
+"Somebody to Love Me" is the third and final single taken from Record Collection, the third studio album by Mark Ronson, released under the moniker Mark Ronson & The Business Intl.
 The song features Boy George and Andrew Wyatt on vocals.

 Music video

 The video for the track, directed by Saam Farahmand, was released on 14 October 2010.
 It features a club party in a home video style theme, with the date stamp "14.6.1982" - or 14 June 1982, which was Boy George's 21st birthday.
 However neither Ronson, Boy George or Andrew Wyatt feature in the video.
 Diane Kruger stars as Boy George.
 On the 21 December 2018 episode of The Graham Norton Show (S24E12) featuring Emily Blunt, Lin-Manuel Miranda, Ben Whishaw, Emily Mortimer, Boy George, and Culture Club, Boy George disclosed that Emily Blunt was originally asked to play him for the video but she was unavailable/declined.